kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \end{align*}
 $$

-And the specific gravity (sg) of a fluid can be computed from its specific weight ($\gamma$) by computing
+And the specific gravity (sg) of a fluid can be computed from its specific weight ($\gamma$) with

 $$
 \sg=\frac{\gamma}{9.81~\kN/\m^3}\quad \textrm{SI}\,, \qquad\qquad
 \sg=\frac{\gamma}{62.4~\lb/\ft^3} \quad \textrm{USCS}
 $$

 Note that the two definitions for the specific gravity (the one using density and the one using specific weight) are equivalent.
-This is because specific weight is just the density times mass and the factor of mass cancels in the above ratios.
+This is because specific weight is just the density times $g$ and the factor of $g$ cancels in the above ratios.
 The example below will explicitly illustrate this.

-Note that the specific gravity of a fluid is dimensionless.
+The specific gravity of a fluid is dimensionless.
 Don't get confused, the three quantities (density, specific weight and specific gravity) are three ways of representing the same thing (the amount of fluid per unit volume).
-In the following examples we will demonstrate how these concepts are commonly used.
+The following examples will demonstrate how these concepts are related.

 <div class="example">
 An oil barrel has a volume of $0.16~\m^3$ and a mass of $140~\kg$.
 Compute the weight of the barrel.
 Then compute the density, specific weight and specific gravity of the oil.